Otto Lilienthal

 Historical place as a source of inspiration

-The Stöllner Gollenberg, now officially recognized as the world’s oldest airfield, remains a source of inspiration for the aviation industry and technology enthusiasts.
+The Stöllner Gollenberg, now officially recognized as the world’s oldest , remains a source of inspiration for the industry and enthusiasts.
 Lilienthal’s groundbreaking experiments at the Gollenberg not only influenced the subsequent development of aviation but also inspired a generation of engineers and scientists.
 The recognition of the site as a significant historical heritage site underscores the long-term impact of Lilienthal’s pioneering work.

-The German Center () is one of ‘s leading research and development institutions in the field of .
-With cutting-edge technologies and innovative projects, promotes progress in these fields and makes a significant contribution to scientific knowledge about the ‘s atmosphere and beyond.
+The German Center (DLR) is one of ‘s leading research and development institutions in the field of .
+With cutting-edge technologies and innovative projects, DLR promotes progress in these fields and makes a significant contribution to scientific knowledge about the ‘s and beyond.